 Eating out while on a low-carb diet can be quite the challenge.
-Most fast food places serve carb-heavy meals fried in vegetable oil — not exactly keto friendly or even healthy for that matter.
+Most fast food places serve carb-heavy meals fried in refined vegetable oil — not exactly keto friendly or even healthy for that matter.
 However, when you're in a hurry and in need for a quick meal, fast food places come in handy.

 To help you make wise choices at the drive-through, we did all the researching, tweaking, and customizing for you.
 Follow our top 6 keto fast food options below and you'll have no problems staying in ketosis at your favorite fast food joint.

 Keep in mind, though, that you'll still need to make most of your meals at home if you want variety and nutrient density in your keto diet.
 The below keto fast food options are great only as occasional indulgences.
 Also, before we get into the top 6 keto fast food options, we'll explain how to navigate fast food menus on keto.